RafaelTozzo/RafaelTozzo/README.md

 -I’m currently learning: Git/GitHub

--I will learn in the future: Kotlin, Android Studio, Flutter, React Native.
+-I will learn in the future: Kotlin, Android Studio, Flutter.